 Candidates must meet minimum requirements as described in the USAV Bylaws

-A slate of potential candidates along with all required paperwork must be provided to the USAVAC nominating committee for vetting by April 1.
+A slate of potential candidates, along with all required paperwork, must be provided to the USAVAC nominating committee for vetting by April 1.

 Nominations from the floor are not allowed.